Fab-Lab-Akureyri/Epilog-AirAssist/README.md

 ### Air valve

-To block the outlet, use a 0.19 inch bolt with 10-36 thread.
+I blocked the outlet, use a 0.19 inch bolt with 10-36 thread.

 Carefully remove the outlet bolt and transfer the rubber gasket to your new bolt.
 Re-insert the bolt.